Joseline Peña-Melnyk: Healthcare

+In November 2008, Peña-Melnyk supported a bill requiring all college students to have health insurance, arguing that all college students should be held to the same standard as student athletes and international students, who are required to have health insurance.

 During the 2018 legislative session, Peña-Melnyk introduced a bill to ask the federal government to divert money to Maryland used to offset the cost of high-risk patients on the Affordable Care Act's insurance pool, instead using it under a new "reinsurance program" under the Maryland Health Benefit Exchange.
 The bill passed and became law with Governor Larry Hogan's signature, and the plan was approved by federal regulators in August 2018.

 During the 2019 legislative session, Peña-Melnyk introduced a bill that would require Marylanders without health insurance to pay a state penalty that would go toward purchasing coverage.
 The bill overwhelmingly passed in the Maryland House of Delegates and unanimously passed the Maryland Senate, and was signed into law by Governor Larry Hogan on May 13, 2019.